nkaz001/hftbacktest/README.rst

 High-Frequency Trading Backtesting Tool
 =======================================

-This framework is designed for developing high-frequency trading and market-making strategies.
+This framework is designed for developing high frequency trading and market making strategies.
 It focuses on accounting for both feed and order latencies, as well as the order queue position for order fill simulation.
 The framework aims to provide more accurate market replay-based backtesting, based on full order book and trade tick feed data.

 Key Features
 ============